 Complete the FAFSA (Free Application for Federal Student Aid).
 Include the school codes for all the schools you are applying to on your FAFSA application.

 - Be aware of each college’s deadlines for applying for financial aid, they may be earlier than the application deadline.

 - Many colleges using the Common Application also require that you complete the College Board CSS/Financial Aid Profile.
-Click here for directions on how to complete the CSS/Financial Aid Profile.
+View instructions for completing the CSS/Financial Aid Profile here.

 Letters of Recommendation